 Parents should take an active role in helping the rest of the IEP Team understand what they expect of their child in the general education curriculum and other activities.
 Parents should take an active role in participating in the development of annual goals (and benchmarks and/or short-term objectives when required).

 Parents should insist that measurable annual goals are included in non-academic areas wherein the child's disability results in functional limitations.
 When in place, parents should ask questions about how the short-term objectives, and/or benchmarks, will help achieve the annual goal.
-In other words, if the objectives/benchmarks are met, will the child be able to perform the task at the level identified in the annual goal?
+In other words, if the objectives/ benchmarks are met, will the child be able to perform the task at the level identified in the annual goal?

-While no longer legally required, parents may still request that short-term objectives be included in their child's IEP.
+While no longer legally required, the IEP Team may still use short-term objectives in the child's IEP, especially if there is concern for lack of student's progress on annual goals.